-As a scientist, I study the interactions between viruses and the cells they infect.
-I believe that understanding how these intracellular parasites re-purpose host cell factors for their benefit can similarly teach us about principles of cell biology that would have been almost impossible to identify and characterize otherwise.
+My expertise lies in the immune interactions between mammalian RNA viruses and the cells they infect at the microscopic level.
+I believe that understanding how these intracellular parasites re-purpose host cell factors for their benefit can similarly teach us about principles of cell biology in ways that would have been almost impossible to identify and characterize otherwise.